 Price's council would continue to try to have the case dropped.
 The defense contended that Price did not have a trial by jury (the defense wished to have the case heard by the court), the confession was made without council present (Price was warned not to talk without his lawyer present, but told anyway), the defense argued they wished to have a change of venue (they asked for this without completing the necessary affidavit, so no change of venue was granted), and finally that the confession presented in court was not the original confession made by Price in the Marshall's office.
 The doctors that interviewed Price petitioned to Governor Brown to consider the material, and if he be found mentally insane, to reduce his sentence to life in prison.
 This prolonged the time Price would face the gallows, for it was not until June 29 that the appeal came back with the same concluding remarks, and Marshall Price was scheduled to be executed by the state on July 5.
 12

 As the corpse was examined, it was found that Price was not beaten, tied or tortured, and by the shape of his throat, he may have been unconscious when he was hanged.
-Sheriff Berry was only able to get to Marshall Price after the lynching occurred and people were collecting pieces of the rope as mementos.
-Like many lynching victims, burying him was a problem as well.
+Sheriff Berry was only able to reach Marshall Price after the lynching occurred and people were collecting pieces of the rope as mementos.
+Like many lynching victims, burying the deceaed was also a problem.
 Even though Mr. Price had paid for a plot in the local cemetery, he was not allowed to bury his son there.
-Marshall Price was finally laid to rest on July 5, 1895, with the ceremony being read by Rev. Z.H.
-Webster in front of the victims parents in the back plot of the cemetery.14
+Marshall Price was finally laid to rest on July 5, 1895, in the back plot of the cemetery.
+Rev. Z.H.
+Webster presided over the ceremony in front of the victim's parents.14

 1. "The Caroline Tragedy," Sun, April 5, 1895.